 - 1. Firstly, the project must be maintained for 25 or 100 years (for projects with a 25-year permanence period, a 20% permanence discount is applied).
-The permanence period applies unless there is an exemption in the method. - reversal' occurring during permanence.
+The permanence period applies unless there is an exemption in the method. - 2.
+Secondly, the landholder must undertake ongoing management to mitigate the risk of a 'significant reversal' occurring during permanence.